miniProjectMelanoma/Melanoma-Classification/README.md

 The prediction is complicated due to the absence of the test class labels.
 Once we successfully load the saved model, our prediction process will be guided by labeled results from [this web source](https://github.com/Masdevallia/3rd-place-kaggle-siim-isic-melanoma-classification).

-For further expansion of our work, [ML Classification](https://github.com/miniProjectMelanoma/Melanoma-Classification/blob/main/ML%20Classification.ipynb) contains a code that organizes the tabular metadata, adds 2 collumns of data provided by a cnn model classification training as new features and evaluates machine learning models such as Random Forest, AdaBoost and Decision Tree, as possible models for the final classification.
+For further expansion of our work, [ML Classification](https://github.com/miniProjectMelanoma/Melanoma-Classification/blob/main/ML%20Classification.ipynb) contains a code that organizes the tabular metadata and evaluates machine learning models such as Random Forest, AdaBoost and Decision Tree, as possible models for the final classification.
+When the loaded cnn model will provide better results, we could add the predictions as a feature to the metadata and see how it might improve the results of the  classification.

 ## Acknowledgements